lioraft/FlagsAPI/README.md

 - US States: get  the flag of the state by its alpha2 code.

 Israeli related:
-- Israeli Coat of Arms: get the coat of arms of Israeli cities.
+- Israeli Governmental: get the flags of prime minister, president, and other ministries.